danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part1.md

 For other useful functions you can refer to the proper place in [the documentation](https://docs.python.org/2/tutorial/datastructures.html#dictionaries).

 Finally, values within lists and dictionaries are not restricted to being single pieces of data either, and can be lists and dictionaries as well.
-This allows you to build highly sophisticated data structures that match the needs of any project.
+This allows you to build highly sophisticated data structures that can match the needs of any project.
 You can access items within such a hierarchical structure by chaining together requests with square brackets.
 Here is an example:

 ```python
 dict = {}